chrisachoo/authlite/README.md

 ## 🛡️ authlite — Lightweight, framework-agnostic auth for TypeScript

-Lightauth is a tiny authentication core that focuses on: light footprint, great DX, web standards (HttpOnly cookies, HMAC tokens), and no vendor lock-in.
+Authlite is a tiny authentication core that focuses on: light footprint, great DX, web standards (HttpOnly cookies, HMAC tokens), and no vendor lock-in.
 Start with Drizzle + SQLite today; Postgres and Prisma are on the roadmap.

 ### Highlights